Aceinna/docs_openrtk/tutorial/CAN/CAN_J1939_ExampleApplicationDiagrams.rst

 The following diagrams illustrate:

-*   The Data Acquisition Task Dataflow
-*   The CAN Task State Transition Diagram while in the Ready State
-*   The Task Synchronization Diagram for the example application
+*   The typical data processing flow in OpenIMU300RI applications

 .. note::